mogoweb/chromium_webview/README.md

 }
 ```

-Now you can use ChromiumWebView as the same as Android WebView except different
+Now you can use ChromiumWebView as the same as Android WebView except for different
 package name.

 ### TestShell